tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 ### `class tf.contrib.graph_editor.SubGraphView` {#SubGraphView}

-A subgraph view on an existing tf.Graph.
+A subgraph view on an existing `tf.Graph`.

 An instance of this class is a subgraph view on an existing `tf.Graph`.
 "subgraph" means that it can represent part of the whole `tf.Graph`.